Buying Guide: OTC Anxiety Meds

 Lifestyle changes can also help reduce anxiety, such as keeping physically active, avoiding alcohol, cutting back on caffeine, and prioritizing sleep.
 Many individuals use relaxation techniques like mindfulness meditation, yoga, tai chi, and visualization techniques to ease anxiety in triggering situations.

 OTC vs. Prescription Anxiety Medication

-In the U.S., it is not possible to buy popular ADHD or anxiety medications over-the-counter (OTC), such as benzodiazepines, SSRI’s, sedatives, or stimulants like Ritalin and Adderall.
+In the U.S., it is not possible to buy popular anxiety medications over-the-counter (OTC), such as benzodiazepines, SSRIs, or sedatives.
 These drugs are classified as controlled substances because of their addictive properties and potential for abuse.
-In fact, overdose deaths involving benzodiazepines quadrupled between 2005 and 2015 as the market for anti-anxiety drugs climbs to a projected $4.15 billion by 2027 in the U.S. Similarly, a 2016 Johns Hopkins study found that non-prescribed use of the ADHD medicine Adderall by young adults went up by 67 percent and associated emergency room visits rose by 156 percent over a period of five years, indicating problematic use.
+In fact, overdose deaths involving benzodiazepines quadrupled between 2005 and 2015 as the market for anti-anxiety drugs continues to climb to a projected $4.15 billion by 2027 in the U.S.2, 3

 Aside from their danger for abuse, another issue with prescription medication is their lack of long-term efficacy.
 While they may provide immediate relief for some, when the side effects of such medications wear off, the user will find themselves facing the same problems again.
 This doesn’t just lead to potential dependency on the drug, and a reliance on increased dosages, but it may also lessen the user’s natural coping skills.